akka/akka/akka-docs-dev/rst/java/stream-integrations.rst

   These Actors are designed to be implemented using Java 8 lambda expressions.
 In case you need to stay on a JVM prior to 8, Akka provides :class:`UntypedActorPublisher` and :class:`UntypedActorSubscriber` which can be used easily from any language level.

+Source.actorRef
+^^^^^^^^^^^^^^^

+Messages sent to the actor that is materialized by ``Source.actorRef`` will be emitted to the stream if there is demand from downstream, otherwise they will be buffered until request for demand is received.

+Depending on the defined :class:`OverflowStrategy` it might drop elements if there is no space available in the buffer.

+The stream can be completed successfully by sending ``akka.actor.PoisonPill`` or ``akka.actor.Status.Success`` to the actor reference.

+The stream can be completed with failure by sending ``akka.actor.Status.Failure`` to the actor reference.

+The actor will be stopped when the stream is completed, failed or cancelled from downstream, i.e. you can watch it to get notified when that happens.

 Sink.actorRef
 ^^^^^^^^^^^^^